Natanael97/Mexican-space-agency-social-service/README.md

 This repository serves as evidence of my early involvement in aerospace engineering environments and my growing interest in complex technological systems.

 ## 👤 Author
-Developed as part of my academic and professional formation at UNAM
+Developed as part of my academic and professional formation at AEM

 <img width="2048" height="2048" alt="83297234_2954394771289973_7852575671774609408_n" src="https://github.com/user-attachments/assets/51a747a4-271d-47a3-96cc-e7741c61a07e" />